sallytxl/SinceBlog/README.md

 - Part II: Are females paid less than males?

-- Part III: Are educational level different between females and males?
+- Part III:Is there any difference of education level between female and male?
-- Part IV: Is there real payment difference between female and male developers?
+- Part IV: Is there any difference of any difference of coding experiences between female and male?

-**Missing data handling**: For the dataframe, rows with missing values in "Gender" and "ConvertedSalary" were dropped **Categorical data handling**: Because all analysis are descriptive, therefore there is no need to use machine <br />

-learning models.

 ### Files in the repository include: